teamYARL/BioimageInformatics/project3/B4.2/README.txt

-When execute the autoCalibration.m, first crop a region long enough in X axis which should include some black segments(try avoid include horizontal black segments in the center vertical part), then crop a relatively small background region as information needed for local minimums detection.
+When execute the autoCalibration.m, first crop a region long enough in X axis which should include some black segments(try avoid include horizontal black segments in the center vertical part, could just crop left half of the X axis), then crop a relatively small background region as information needed for local minimums detection.